 - Failed identification of the tubes due to poor lighting while scanning

-- Presence of pre-existing adhesions (scars after surgeries performed for endometriosis and other pelvic diseases) that do not give a clear image of the tubes
+- Presence of pre-existing adhesion (scars after surgeries performed for endometriosis and other pelvic diseases) that do not give a clear image of the tubes

 - Sudden development of tuboperitoneal fistula between abdominal spaces because of incomplete healing of the tubes post-surgery

 Once ligation fails, there is every chance that you will get pregnant again.
-It is important to know the kind of pregnancy that is possible post the failed surgery, as it will not be a normal one.
+Possible pregnancy post failed sterilization will not be a normal one.

-You are more likely to experience ectopic pregnancy if you conceive post tubal ligation surgery.
+You are more likely to experience ectopic pregnancy if you conceive post tubal ligation surgery (17).

 - Ectopic pregnancy happens when the egg fertilizes along the exterior of the uterus and implants itself on one of the tubes.

 - Other locations could be the cervix or abdominal cavity.

 - Ectopic pregnancy is risky and life threatening.
 The fetus will start growing on the Fallopian tube, which will eventually expand, rupture and cause severe bleeding and shock.